rcaloras/bash-preexec/README.md

 bash-preexec.sh  README.md  test
 printing the prompt
 ```
+#### Function Arrays

-You can also define functions and have them invoked by these hooks by appending them to two different arrays.
+You can also define functions to be invoked by appending them to two different arrays.
+This is great if you want to have many functions invoked for either hook.
 Both preexec and precmd functions are added to these by default and don't need to be added manually.
 * `$preexec_functions` Array of functions invoked by preexec.
 * `$precmd_functions` Array of functions invoked by precmd.